 The Alpina Gstaad is one of my favorite luxury hotel experiences in any country.
 It’s a coveted venue for holidays, special occasions, multi-generational trips, and old-fashioned family getaways.
 It’s the new darling of the luxury hotel world with a long list of awards that keep coming … it’s priced accordingly, but worth every penny.

-Best family hotels and things to do in Switzerland with kids on Ciao Bambino
+Best family hotels and things to do in Switzerland with kids

 Editor’s Note: The Alpina Gstaad offered Ciao Bambino a media rate to review the hotel.
 As always, our opinions are our own.
 Photos by Amie O’Shaughnessy.